brigadehub/brigadehub/README.md

 ***brigadehub is not production-ready.
 If you deploy this to your production brigade site, you do so at your own risk.***

 If you are outside Code for San Francisco and you want to get a version of brigadehub up for your brigade, fork sfbrigade/brigadehub into your own brigade's organization.
 Updates should be done using upstream fetches.
-Contributing back should be done via Pull Request back to this repository :)
+Contributing back should be done via Pull Request back to this repository.

-These instructions will be updated as the project emerges from the Alpha-release haze :P
+These instructions will be updated as the project emerges from the Alpha-release haze.

 ### Troubleshooting

-*No troubleshooting steps yet.
-Want to add some?*
+*Have you encountered any issues that you have overcome?
+If so, post them here to help the community!*

 ### Changelog